2025 Skills of the outfits

 meet our judges

-We are pleased to present our 2024 Skills of the Outfits competition Judges.
-This year, Head Judge Miles Kingdon is joined by Mark Grafton and Richard Kowalzik.
+We are pleased to present our 2025 Skills of the Outfits competition Judges.
+This year, Head Judge Miles Kingdon is joined by Dave Shadlock and Richard Kowalzik.

 Miles Kingdon